cisco7507/2016CloudSpecialistsSummitJuly/Heat/06_Exercise1.md

 #Exercise 1 - Discovering Your Resources

-HOT with resources to orchestrate is useless.
+HOT without resources to orchestrate is useless.
 So let's see what your working with.

 ####Query Heat for a List of Resources